 If you are looking into a credit counselor, be sure to find out information about them before you choose to use them.
 While many counselors are reputable and exist to offer real help, some do have ulterior motives.
 There are a lot of people out there that are trying to take advantage of those who are down on their luck.
 Smart consumers make sure that a credit counselor is legit before starting to exchange any money or sensitive information.

-Do not try something that you do not know is legal or illegal.
+Be very wary of programs that do not sound legal; chances are they aren’t.
 As we speak, people are trying to take advantage of illegal practices to have people create credit files that can get them into trouble.
 This is illegal and you will eventually be caught.
 The end result of getting caught during the crime could be expensive legal fees and a possibility of time behind bars.

 Though it is an unsettling prospect, consider asking your credit card provider to reduce the amount of credit extended to you.
 It will keep you from overextending yourself financially, it sends a great signal to the credit card companies that you are a responsible borrower, and you will have an easier time getting credit in the future.

 Stop living beyond your means.
 This might require a re-thinking of your lifestyle.
 In years past, many people relied on credit cards to make major purchases, but now those risky financial choices are catching up with them.
 Be realistic about the lifestyle your income affords you.